Christmas in the Land of Castles - Royal City of LochesChristmas in the Land of Castles - Royal City of Loches

 And what about the presents?

-White, rosé or red, the wines of Bourgueil, Saint-Nicolas-de-Bourgueil, Chinon, Montlouis-sur-Loire or Vouvray go magnificently well with festive menus: don’t forget to bring back a few bottles from the Loire Valley at the end-of-year open days of several tourist cellars.
+White, rosé or red, the wines of Bourgueil, Saint-Nicolas-de-Bourgueil, Chinon, Montlouis-sur-Loire or Vouvray go magnificently well with festive menus: don’t forget to bring back a few bottles from the Loire Valley during the end-of-year open days at a number of tourist cellars.

-For an aperitif, opt for Loire fish terrines on toasted bread, sold in a number of delicatessens.
+For an aperitif, opt for Loire fish terrines on toasted bread, sold in several delicatessens.
 For dessert, try the Tourangelle log, skilfully crafted by a number of bakeries.
 A light almond and hazelnut biscuit, topped with vanilla cream, Tatin-style apples and salted butter caramel… yum!

 Fancy some chocolate?
 Don’t miss the chocolates from Maison Bigot in Amboise.
 As for black Touraine truffles, you’ll find them at Les Halles in Tours, and also at the truffle market in Marigny-Marmande.